Must my business be registered in order to tender?

 Obviously I was flattered by the compliment that this person thought I could help him with everything regarding his tender response but I was really confused why all responders to this specific tender needed a CK number.
-Now for those of you that do not know what a CK number is, it is the general term that is given for a Close Corporation registration number; all Close Corporation numbers started with the prefix CK followed by some numbers.
-The ridiculousness of this statement – that all responders must provide a CK number – just proved how little this official new about business in general in South Africa.
+Now, for those of you that do not know what a CK number is, it is the general term that is given for a Close Corporation registration number; all Close Corporation numbers started with the prefix CK followed by some numbers.
+The ridiculousness of this statement – that all responders must provide a CK number – just proved how little this official new about general business in South Africa.

-This brings us to the question - must I have a registered business to respond to tenders in South Africa.
-The short answer is simply no; you don't need a registered business to respond to a tender.
+This brings us to the question - must I have a Registered Business to respond to tenders in South Africa.
+The short answer is simply no; you don't need a Registered Business to respond to a tender.

-The fact of the matter is that if you respond to public sector tenders you are allowed to respond in your own name.
-The standard bidding documents makes provision for this.
+The fact of the matter is that if you respond to Public Sector tenders you are allowed to respond in your own name.
+The Standard Bidding Documents makes provision for this.
 Just remember that you will still need all the compulsory documents to respond to the tender albeit in your own name.

-Then there is the question of experience; the Evaluation Committee members may think that you lack experience if you do not respond in the name of a legal entity.
+Then there is the question of experience; the Evaluation Committee members may think that you lack experience if you do not respond in the name of a Legal Entity.
 And as we all know, experience counts when you respond to a tender.